 Jo pointing at Mount Hood in between the trees

-Disclosure: This post contains affiliate links which means if you decide to use the links and make a valid purchase, we will receive a small commission at no additional cost to you.
-Thank you <3
+Disclaimer: This post contains affiliate links which means if you decide to use the links and make a valid purchase, we will receive a small commission at no additional cost to you.
+Thank you for your support!

 Everything you need to know about Ramona Falls

-Ramona Falls Trail peaked our interest since it was on the way from Portland to Bend and we really wanted to do a waterfall hike near Portland before we left the area.
-Mt Hood alone has tons and once we saw the pictures for Ramona Falls it was a no brainer to do this one.
+Ramona Falls Trail piqued our interest since it was on the way from Portland to Bend and we really wanted to do a waterfall hike near Portland before we left the area.

-It’s a very well kept trail and easy to find your way since a portion of the hike is on the famous Pacific Crest Trail.
+It’s a very well-kept trail and easy to find your way since a portion of the hike is on the famous Pacific Crest Trail.
 (A famous hike from the southern tip of California right up to the most northern point of Oregon).
-So once you’ve finished hiking Ramona Falls trail you can say you’ve hiked a portion of the PCT as well!

 Dom in front of Ramona Falls waterfall in Mt Hood, Oregon